mravanelli/SincNet/README.md

 python speaker_id.py --cfg=cfg/SincNet_TIMIT.cfg
 ``

-The network might take a number of hours depending on the speed of your GPU card to converge.
+The network might take several hours to converge (depending on the speed of your GPU card).
 In our case, using an *nvidia TITAN X*, the full training took about 24 hours.
 If you use the code within a cluster is crucial to copy the normalized dataset into the local node, since the current version of the code requires frequent accesses to the stored wav files.
 Note that several possible optimizations to improve the code speed are not implemented in this version, since are out of the scope of this work.

 **3. Results.**

 The results are saved into the *output_folder* specified in the cfg file.
 In this folder, you can find a file (*res.res*) summarizing training and test error rates.
-The model *model_raw.pkl* is model saved during the last iteration.
+The model *model_raw.pkl* is the SincNet model saved after the last iteration.
-Using the cfg file specified above we obtain the following results:
+Using the cfg file specified above, we obtain the following results:

 ## Where SincNet is implemented?
 To take a look into the SincNet implementation you should open the file *dnn_models.py* and read the classes *SincNet*, *sinc_conv* and the function *sinc*.